 Passively managed funds seek to recreate developments in a given portfolio of securities (the benchmark index).
 These funds therefore are often called index funds.
 An equity index fund may aim for the same return as the benchmark index by holding a portfolio of equities that is approximately the same as the benchmark index.
 For liquidity reasons and to reduce costs, index funds may refrain from holding equities that represent only a small share of the benchmark index.
-The fund's return is nevertheless expected to track the index.
-Passively managed funds conduct fewer trades and analyses than actively managed funds and their costs are therefore lower.
+The fund's return is nevertheless expected to closely track the index.

 Actively managed funds try to "beat the index", ie obtain a higher return than the index at the same level of risk.
 The manager then carefully selects investments and buying and selling stocks when changing market conditions offer opportunities for higher returns.
-With analyses and often more frequent purchases and sales of securities, the cost of active management is higher than for passive management.
+With analyses and frequent purchases and sales of securities, the cost of active management is higher than for passive management.
 Examination of returns for the various funds shows that few actively managed funds have outperformed index funds over time (see eg Fama and French (2010)).